shwina/still-magic/_chapters_en/correct.md

 -   Verify data against a distribution
     -   E.g., [Shapiro-Wilk test][shapiro-wilk] that data is normal
-    -   Requires a tolerance, but at least you're now making your tolerances specific
+    -   Requires a tolerance, but again, that's good because it forces you to make your tolerances explicit
 -   Alternative: use a non-parametric test
     -   Kolmogorov Smirnov test checks that an empirical distribution fits a ideal distribution
     -   Chi-square test check whether the two distributions are the same or different